 - The time-to-failure ratio is grossly overestimated.
 Sometimes, test teams also witness different failure modes than the ones observed in real operation condition.

 - Sequential single-axis testing doesn’t takes into account the interaction between the main excitation sources and paths.
 Moreover, it ignores the effect of the combined loading on the various stress/strain states and dynamic behavior of the structure.

 - Multiple sequential tests are by definition lengthier than a single multi-axis test.

-All good reasons to look for a reliable and time-saving alternative.
-Multi-axial excitation, and more generally multi-input multi-output (MIMO) vibration control tests, are creating the buzz in the dynamic environmental testing community.
+All the above are good reasons to look for a reliable and time-saving alternative.
+Multi-axial excitation, and more generally multi-input multi-output (MIMO) vibration control tests, are creating a buzz in the dynamic environmental testing community.

-The University of Ferrara pioneers research about multi-axis vibration testing, being the first laboratory in Europe to rely on a 3-dimensional shaker to perform the tests.
+The University of Ferrara pioneers research about multi-axis vibration testing.
+It is the first laboratory in Europe to rely on a 3-dimensional shaker to perform the tests.

 Have a look at the short video testimonial below.

 Excited to learn more about MIMO and multi-axis vibration testing?